lukasNo1/opi/README.md

     # how many cc's to write
     'amountOfHundreds': 1,

     # only buy cc's at or over current asset price + this value
     'minGapToATM': 1,

+    # don't write cc's with strikes below this value
+    # if this is ITM, ATM price gets used instead
+    'minStrike': 0,

     # write cc's around this far out, bot gets the nearest contract possible
-    'days': 30,
+    'days': 31,

     # allow x days less or more
     'daysSpread': 10,

     # only write that cc if you can get this value or above in premium
     'minYield': 300,

-    # if we need to roll, only roll calendar (OVERWRITES minGapToATM and minYield!!!)
+    # if we need to roll, only roll calendar (OVERWRITES minGapToATM, minStrike and minYield!!!)
     'rollCalendar': False,

     # None, email ### what should happen if the bot can't find a cc with the given configuration to write
     'writeRequirementsNotMetAlert': None